Shoelace Tips for Sports

 - Some people recommend "Canadian Lacing" (= Display Shoe Lacing) for firm lacing of skates.
 Once again, this is more difficult to tighten because it's harder to get fingers under the laces and pull up.

-- When doing serious manoeuvering with tightly-laced skates, 2-1-3 Lacing creates a firm Double Cross over the ankle that reduces pinching and may help prevent painful "lace bite".
+- When doing serious manoeuvering with tightly-laced skates, Two-One-Three Lacing creates a firm Double Cross over the ankle that reduces pinching and may help prevent painful "lace bite".

 - Here's a way to really tighten skate laces, especially for kids who don't have the required arm muscle strength: Instead of pulling with your arms, try pushing with your legs (which have stronger muscles).
 Wrap the laces a couple of times around your hand to get a good grip.
 Bend your knee and lean back until your arms are straight.
 Then push with your legs until your knees are straight or until the laces are sufficiently tight.